kubernetes/community/committee-code-of-conduct/election.md

 election will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

-In the event that the CoCC votes to dissolve in its entirety an entirely new special election will he held by the Steering Committee instead of filling with names from the previous election.
+In the event that the CoCC votes to dissolve in its entirety, an entirely new special election will he held by the Steering Committee instead of filling with names from the previous election.
 Those elected will complete the remaining terms of the previous, dissolved CoCC's members.
-With those receiving the highest votes receiving the longest term.
+Those receiving the highest votes will receive the longest term.

 [Condorcet]: https://en.wikipedia.org/wiki/Condorcet_method
 [Schulze method]: https://en.wikipedia.org/wiki/Schulze_method